saebekassebil/teoria/README.md

 Syntax
 ---------

-This is just a short introduction to what the framework can be used to.
-For a technical library reference, look further down this document.
+This is just a short introduction to what teoria-code looks like, for a technical library reference, look further down this document.

 ```javascript